typhomnt/Website/content/pbr_intro.md

 $$   G(n,v,l,k) =  G_S(n, v, k)  G_S(n, l, k) $$

-In this tutorial we made choices for approximation functions but several other were proposed in the literature, I invite you to take a look in the diffecences they have (the main behaviour remains the same though) link here.
+In this tutorial we made choices for approximation functions but several other were proposed in the literature, I invite you to take a look in the differences they have (the main behaviour remains the same though) link here.

 We are now ready to dive into the code.
 The base code can be found [here](/Files/MSIAM_Code.zip).
 First, we will add micro-facet properties to the HitSurface structure, adding roughness, ambient occlusion and metallic properties.